×

 Scaffolding Injuries

-Each day, millions of construction workers go to work in the United States where they routinely work on ladders and scaffolding.
-In Chicago alone, there are hundreds of construction sites that employee thousands of workers who climb to dangerous heights as part of their job.
+Each day, millions of construction workers go to work in the United States, where they routinely work on ladders and scaffolding.
+In Chicago alone, there are hundreds of construction sites that employ thousands of workers who climb to dangerous heights as part of their job.
 Employers are responsible for ensuring that their workers have safe working conditions, but unfortunately, too many scaffolding and ladder accidents happen every year, leaving construction workers severely injured and even killed.

-When one of these dangerous accidents occurs, it is crucial that the victims or the surviving family members speak with an experienced attorney to ensure that their rights are protected, and they get the compensation they deserve.
+When one of these dangerous accidents occurs, it is crucial that the victims or the surviving family members speak with an experienced attorney to ensure that their rights are protected and they get the compensation they deserve.

 The attorneys at Saks, Robinson & Rittenberg, Ltd. understand the complexities of injuries that happen on the job and what it takes to get victims of these accidents the full compensation that they deserve.